endlessm/eos-image-builder/README.md

 for each app and runtime.

 ```
-# ./eos-image-builder --show-apps --product eosdvd --personalities pt_BR eos3.4
+# ./eos-image-builder --show-apps --product eos --personalities pt_BR eos3.4
 ```

 If you want to group by regional-personality-specific vs generic vs runtime instead, use `--group-by nature`:

 ```
-# ./eos-image-builder --show-apps --group-by nature --product eosdvd --personalities pt_BR eos3.4
+# ./eos-image-builder --show-apps --group-by nature --product eos --personalities pt_BR eos3.4
 ```

 If you are trying to reduce the compressed image size by, say, 300 MB, you can pass `--trim BYTES`, and see crude suggestions for which apps to remove.
-(Hint: for images with a size limit, like eosdvd, the number to use is in the image build log.)
+(Hint: for images with a size limit, the number to use is in the image build log.)

 ```
-# ./eos-image-builder --show-apps --trim 300000000 --product eosdvd --personalities pt_BR eos3.4
+# ./eos-image-builder --show-apps --trim 300000000 --product eos --personalities pt_BR eos3.4
 ```

 Execution